 Reckless Driving

-Reckless Driving is any number of motor offences which can be directly responsible for an accident on a public road or motorway in which a collision is the end result.
-It can be the result of an individual's inability to understand their surroundings, perhaps be under the influence of alcohol or drugs, or simply they may simply be driving too fast and breaking the required speed limit.
-Whatever the cause Reckless Driving can be attributed to at least twenty-five per cent of the road traffic accidents (RTA) which happen on British roads every year.
+Reckless driving or dangerous driving is any form of driving which could be directly responsible for an accident on a public road.
+It could be the result of an individual's inability to understand their surroundings, perhaps be under the influence of alcohol or drugs, or they may simply be driving too fast.
+Whatever the cause, reckless driving can be attributed to at least twenty-five per cent of the road traffic accidents (RTA) which happen on British roads every year.

 Offences